Difference Between Revenue and Earnings

 Final Thoughts

 Revenue and Earnings are both important in their respective terms.
-And they both are related to the company’s inflow of cash or liquidity, which helps the company decide whether the company has gains or losses after calculating the net income and net earnings.
+And they both are related to the company’s inflow of cash or liquidity, which helps the company decide whether it has gains or losses after calculating the net income and net earnings.

 For instance, there is a pharmaceutical store, and you were to define the revenue and earnings for the store.
 Revenue is what you get from people buying medicines from the store.
-Whereas, earnings are the profit that you derive after reducing all the costs (expenses and taxes) involved to purchase those medicines and generate income eventually.
+Whereas earnings are the profit you derive after reducing all the costs (expenses and taxes) involved in purchasing those medicines and eventually generating income.

-So the question for a firm is simply, are the revenue and earnings the same?
+So the question for a firm is, are the revenue and earnings the same?
 The answer is No. Using them is the most basic way to know and improve the money inflow of the company during a particular period and define the top and bottom line of the company.

 Recommended Articles

-This article has been a guide to Revenue vs. Earnings.
-Here we discuss the top differences between revenue and earnings along with infographics and comparison table.
+This article is a guide to Revenue vs. Earnings.
+Here we discuss the top differences between revenue and earnings, infographics, and a comparison table.
 You may also have a look at the following articles for gaining further knowledge –